 License details page displays the information about the WebMI license.
-Refer to MAN1036 for the WebMI Manual for more details.
+Refer to MAN1036 for the WebMI Manual.
 The information can also be viewed from Cscape using the following %SR registers:

 %SR209.3 WebMI server status

 %SR209.4 WebMI user logged in status

 %SR209.8 to SR209.16 Number of Users

 %SR218 Number of Webpages

 %SR219 Number of Data Points

-%SR220-SR222 Expiry Date of WebMI License
+%SR220-220 Expiry Date of WebMI License